Individual Voluntary Arrangement For Partners

 • It allows focus on the business.
 Rather than trying to constantly do deals to ensure that creditors don’t take action against the business, the debtor is entirely focused on recovering the business.

 • Debt reduction is possible.
 One single monthly payment repays the creditors the agreed amount over an agreed period of time.
 This should be based on profitability and the ability of the debtor to repay comfortably.
+In many cases, the debtor will repay what is affordable over 5 years—which may be less than the total debt.

 Disadvantages of the IVA mechanism